Time Travelling In Our Minds

 BY: T. Franklin Murphy | February 2018

-We travel forward and back in time with imaginations.
-Nit picking the past and fretting over the future.
-Time that doesn't exist haunts our moments and chases away our peace.
+We travel forward and back in time with imaginations, nit-picking the past and fretting over the future.
+Time not belonging to the present haunts our minds, chasing away peace.

 We time travel—journeying to the past and to the future.
 Not bound by the pull of the present, we escape.
 Slipping back to regrettable moments and daydreaming of a paradisaical future.
 We travel through the mires of the mind and get bogged down with guilt and worry.
 Our amazing minds have some bothersome drawbacks; but the time-traveling mind is an evolutionary king, giving humans a tremendous competitive advantage until we destroy ourselves.